SUICA/PASMO - what are they and where to purchase

 Each traveler will need to carry one card and tap-in/out every time you go through the automated gates.

-The physical card is limited in supply for the Tokyo area.
-If you use iPhones, you can get the digital version of SUICA to your phone with the exact same feature.
-Otherwise, refer to the below summary.
+If you use iPhones, you can get the digital version of SUICA added to your wallet with the exact same feature as the physical card.
+Otherwise, the below is where you can purchase them on arrival.

-・Arriving at Narita Airport ---> Go to the JR Station and purchase a Welcome SUICA from vending machines (sales resumed July 20th, 2024.
-Or go to the JR East Travel Center and try to obtain a regular SUICA (subject to availability).
+・Arriving at Narita Airport ---> Go to the JR Station and purchase a Welcome SUICA from vending machines.
+Or go to the JR East Travel Center (there is usually a long line)

 1) Vending machines at the Haneda Airport Monorail Station (T3)